Pretties

 Pretties is a 2005 science fiction novel and the second book of the Uglies Trilogy written by Scott Westerfeld.
-The premise of the novel relies on a future set in a future dystopian world in which everyone is turned "Pretty" by extreme cosmetic surgery upon reaching age 16.
-It tells the story of teenager Tally Youngblood who rebels against society's enforced conformity in hopes of exposing the societies dangerous obsessions with perfection and uniformity.
+The novel is set in a future dystopian world in which everyone is turned "Pretty" by extreme cosmetic surgery upon reaching age 16.
+It tells the story of teenager, Tally Youngblood, who finds that life as a partygoing "Pretty" is not as attractive as she thought.
+She and her new boyfriend take a pill which wakes them up from their "fog" and forms a risky plan to save others.